Trilobozoa: History and interpretations

 Originally, both M.A.
 Fedonkin and B.N.
 Runnegar presumed that there were 2–3 families within the Trilobozoa, those families being Albumaresidae (Fedonkin, 1985) and Tribrachididae (Runnegar, 1992).
 Although, affinities with the Conulariida were made because the conulariids possess similar three-fold symmetry.
 Fedonkin originally classified the Trilobozoa as a class of the phylum Coelenterata.

 Most of the members of what is now the modern day classification for Trilobozoa were thought to have originally been free swimming jellyfish.
 Tribrachidium was once interpreted as a edrioasteroid echinoderm, although with the discovery of the related Albumares and Anfesta (along with better-preserved White Sea specimens), it became apparent to M. Fedonkin that all of the organisms formed one phylum (originally class) of triradially symmetrical enigmatic organisms from the Ediacaran.
 The eventual split of Coelenterata into the phyla Cnidaria and Ctenophora led the Trilobozoa to obtain a phylum level of affinities.

 The members of the Trilobozoa are now thought to be sessile, benthic organisms of unknown affinities, and are a subject open for interpretations and debate.

 Description

 Trilobozoans had a triradial shield-like body that had three antimeres which consisted of a cluster of grooves on their outer surface and within their inner cavity.
 Most of the members of the Trilobozoa possessed bifurcating concave areas internally that were all separated by sharp ridges.
-These structures were more likely stiff and culticular rather than elastic internal bodies or membranes even though those structures may have been resistant, they also could have corresponded to collapsed chambers that can be observed within the related genera Albumares and Anfesta.
+These structures were more likely stiff and cuticular rather than elastic internal bodies or membranes even though those structures may have been resistant, they also could have corresponded to collapsed chambers that can be observed within the related genera Albumares and Anfesta.
 In Tribrachidium, the sediment preserving the animal penetrated from above only within areas between those organs.
 The spiral-like orientation of the internal bodies of trilobozoans suggests that they were modified from an originally longitudinal to the axis which resulted in the deposition of the organs.